veertuinc/anklet/README.md

     database: 0
 ```

-You can see that this requires a local database to be running.
+You can see that this requires a database to be running.
 The aggregator will store the metrics in Redis so that it can serve them up without delay.

 The format of each reply is as follows: